retaLazyCodes/my-expenses-app/README.md

 1. Install Python 3.8 or higher version
 2. Clone the repository
 3. Open a terminal and navigate to the *api* folder
-4. Now run `pip install -r requirement.txt`to install all dependencies
+4. Now run `pip install -r requirements.txt`to install all dependencies
-5. Now run the server with the command `py routes.py`
+5. Now run the server with the command `py main.py`
 6. Finally run the `index.html` file using a local server (eg Live Server of VS Code)